FMeXtra: Choosing a standard

-North American FM bands are separated by 200 kHz while only using about 50 kHz for a high-quality stereo broadcast.
+North American FM channels are separated by 200 kHz while only using about 50 kHz for a high-quality stereo broadcast.
 This leaves significant amounts of unused spectrum between the channels.
 This unused spectrum led the FCC to strongly favor some sort of in-band standard for the digital transition.
 This is in contrast to European systems which use a similar amount of bandwidth for FM signals but typically separate the channels only 100 kHz.
 European stations favored moving to entirely new channels for digital broadcasts to avoid interfering with their existing FM signals.

 Two systems were evaluated during the late 1990s, FMeXtra and HD Radio.
 From a purely technical perspective, HD Radio was more advanced than FMeXtra, using newer compression and encoding to allow the signals to be flexibly allocated into the existing channels.
 FMeXtra normally added a single 48 kbps digital channel carried in the 62.5-98.5 kHz area of the channel (just above the audio signal).
 HD Radio offered several different modes that used up more of the empty spectrum, providing 96 to 120 kbps.
 FMeXtra allowed one stream of "good" quality, two medium, or four mono low-quality signals suitable for talk radio.
 HD Radio offered one high-fidelity signal, better than FM, or several mixtures of medium quality.

 Although HD Radio had superior technical capabilities (largely by using more bandwidth), FMeXtra was dramatically easier to implement.
 In the most common use-case, the existing FM signal would be fed into an FMeXtra encoder and then sent directly to the existing transmitter systems.
 The company did not charge any licensing, the only cost was the encoder box itself, around $10,000 when introduced.
 In contrast, HD Radio required a much more expensive encoder, about $50,000, generally required changes to the transmitter, and charged licensing fees on any additional channels.

 As the standardization effort continued, broadcasters clearly favored HD Radio.
 This was not due to any technical issues specifically, but due to the way radio channels are monetized.
 Each channel runs advertising that pays for the system, so adding more signals to an existing radio system has significant financial benefits.
 With FMeXtra, the system normally broadcasts only the existing channel, which would result in no additional revenue.
 HD Radio would add additional channels, thus generating additional income.

 In particular, HD Radio's ability to send one full-fidelity signal along with two or more signals of much higher quality than AM radio offered a significant practical benefit; those companies broadcasting on both FM and AM could move their AM stations to subchannels in their FM channels and turn off their AM transmitters.
 The combination of more channels and higher quality overwhelmed any financial benefit to FMeXtra's lower installation costs, and it was "left in the dust."